AliceO2Group/simulation/docs/transport/engines.md

 ```bash
 o2-sim --noGeant
 ```
-It is indeed not necessary to explcicitly specify the engine, it is set automatically.
+It is indeed not necessary to explicitly specify the engine, it is set automatically.

 **...under construction...**